MARQUAND Research Consortium

 Development and cryogen-free operation of highly efficient quantum detectors

-The MARQUAND project is a joint effort of the Walter-Schottky Institiute (WSI) of the Technical University of Munich and kiutra GmbH.
-It aims at developing and operating highly efficient single-photon detectors with low dark count rates.
-As part of the project, WSI will research superconducting nanowire single-photon detectors.
+WSI researched superconducting nanowire single-photon detectors.
 These thin sensor stripes are temporarily turned from the superconducting to the normal conducting (resistive) state by the impact of a photon and can thus detected even very faint light signals.
 For their optimal operation, these detectors need to be cooled to very low temperatures.

-Within the scope of this project, kiutra therefore develops a completely new, compact, and cryogen-free platform for the operation of cryogenic detectors at temperatures well below 1 K (-272,15° C).
-While typical cooling techniques for sub-Kelvin temperatures demand complex setups with rare and costly cryogens such as Helium-4 and Helium-3, kiutra’s magnetic refrigeration sets minimal infrastructure requirements, thus facilitating the operation of low-temperature detectors even at large scale and in a non-laboratory environment.
+kiutra developed a completely new, compact, and cryogen-free platform for the operation of cryogenic detectors at temperatures well below 1 K (-272,15° C).
+While typical cooling techniques for sub-Kelvin temperatures demand complex setups with rare and costly cryogens such as Helium-4 and Helium-3, our magnetic refrigeration has minimal infrastructure requirements, facilitating the operation of low-temperature detectors even at large scale and in a non-laboratory environment.

 The MARQUAND research consortium has received funding from the German Federal Ministry of Education and Research (BMBF) within the framework “Key components for Quantum Technologies” (grant no. 13N15021).